Tadessejemal1/FIRST-CAPSTONE-PROJECT/README.md

   > LinkedIn: https://www.linkedin.com

 ## Loom Video
-this is the recorded videos explain the project work this is the link https://loom.com/share/12babf0838fa44b28213439ed0599276
+this is the recorded videos explain the project work. this is the link https://loom.com/share/12babf0838fa44b28213439ed0599276
 ### 🤝 Contributing
 Contributions, issues, and feature requests are welcome!